 Times: 9:00 AM – 1:00 PM

-Location: Gardens for Single Moms HQ at 1310 Osprey Ave Orlando, Florida 32803.
+Location: Gardens for Single Moms HQ at 1310 Osprey Ave, Orlando, Florida 32803.
 We will go to nearby gardens from there.
-If you are arriving after 9:00 and we are not there, check the sign by the greenhouse to get the address for what garden we are at.
+If you are arriving after 9:00 and we are not there, check the sign by the greenhouse to get the address for the garden where we are working.

 Clothing: We will be in the garden doing physical activities including moving mulch and compost, planting seeds, and transplanting plants.
-Dress as you feel is needed for this.
-A wide brimmed sun hat is very helpful.
+Dress appropriately for this.
+A wide-brimmed sun hat is very helpful.

 Physical requirements: Be able to push wheelbarrows, shovel mulch and compost, rake, etc. There is a lot of bending over in the garden.
 We will be working in the sun.
 There are also tasks that are less physically demanding, but not at every volunteer day.

 What to bring:Clothes and shoes that you are comfortable working in and comfortable with getting dirty- water, a hat and a snack.